-review, we feel that we have reconstructed a useful narrative of how Article III came to take its final form, and in particular how the drafters made the transition from talking in terms of "questions as involve the National peace and harmony" to instead using "cases" recurrently.
+We now return to a more extensive review of the drafting history of Article III at the Constitutional Convention.
+In the course of this review, we feel that we have reconstructed a useful narrative of how Article III came to take its final form, and in particular how the drafters made the transition from talking in terms of "questions as involve the National peace and harmony" to instead using "cases" recurrently.
 Although it might appear in some parts of this section that we are trying to infer the intent of some of the delegates, we are doing so primarily in the context of trying to understand their language usage.
 As Madison advised, the words used by "[those who] prepared and proposed the Constitution" can be considered as "presumptive evidence of the general understanding at the time of the language used."
+116